If you have a bad credit score, there’s more than one reason why gas credit cards can be useful:

 - Rewards?
 Surprisingly. yes.
 As you’ve seen so far, that’s a rarity for entry-level gas station accounts.
 The Marathon card gives a 2 cent/gallon rebate.
 Of course in times of high gas prices, that would hardly equate to a half-percent, but it is better than nothing.

 - Ohio-based customer service.
 On the application they make note of the fact that customer service is in Ohio.
 It’s not often that cards for bad/fair credit offer U.S. call centers, so this is a pleasant surprise.

 You can learn more about the Marathon card here before applying.

 5. Meijer credit card

-This is another one I’m including for folks in the Midwest (hey, it’s where I was born).
-For anyone with good or great credit, this card is actually a horrible choice.
+This is another one that’s included for our readers in the Midwest.
+For anyone with good or great credit, this card is actually not a good choice.

-So why am I recommending it?
+So why is it recommended?
 These 3 reasons:

 - It can be used for more than just gas.
 Their card can be used at their stores as well their gas stations.
 This makes it a lot more useful than your typical gas station card.

 - It gives rewards, albeit dismal.
 Again keeping things in perspective, for this category it’s rare to have a rewards program.
 This card will chuck back a few pennies on fuel as well as your grocery purchases at Meijers.